Poll: Americans Don't Trust What They're Hearing From Trump On Coronavirus

 A lack of faith in the federal government

 Trump's reversal appears warranted, given that Americans' faith in the federal government's response is on the decline.
-Americans are split on whether they think the federal government is doing enough to prevent the spread of coronavirus.
+Americans are split on whether they think the federal government is doing enough to prevent the spread of the coronavirus.

 Just 46% say it is, down from 61% in February.
 Again, though, there's a big political divide.
 Many more Democrats now say the federal government isn't taking adequate steps, going from just 35% in February to 70% now.
 Independents have also declined in their confidence with just 47% now saying the federal government is doing enough, down from 69%.